 Google My Business posts best practices for action takers only!

-If you’re a busy business owner, you might not know what makes an excellent social media post.
-In short, the best posts keep things simple yet entertaining and engaging.
+If you’re a busy business owner, you might not know what makes an excellent GMB post.
+In short, the best Google My Business posts keep things simple yet entertaining and engaging.

 Today, posting and blogging to Google My Business has become its own social media platform.
 If you want to know the best practices for Google My Business, keep reading.